tgrasty/CSCI574-Machine-Learning/README.md

 - [Enthought Canopy Distribution Download](https://store.enthought.com/downloads/)

 Whether you are using Windows, Mac or Linux, the linked to installers should work for you.
-We are still using Python version 2.7 for this class, so please download and install the 2.7 version of the installer.
+We are using Python version 3.x for this class, so please download and install the 3.x version of the installer.
+Python 2.x actually will probably work fine, but all of the libraries and code we are using have been successfully moved over to Python 3, so you should use version 3 of Python if at all possible.

 ### Download and Install Git Client